-The ICES (2020) report on ocean climate documents increases in temperature and salinity in the blue whiting distribution area since early 1990-ties.
+The latest ICES report on ocean climate (González-Pola et. al. 2018)) reports increases in temperature and salinity over the blue whiting distribution area after early 1990-ties.
 However, since 2016 a freshening of the eastern Subpolar Atlantic has been observed.
 Notably, the freshening was accompanied by above-average temperatures.

 The circulation of the North Atlantic is characterized by two large gyres: the subpolar and subtropical gyre.
-Some of the water in the subtropical gyre is recirculated to the west of the Mid-Atlantic Ridge (MAR) and some water continues east and crosses the MAR in the Azores Current and the remainder forms the North Atlantic Current (NAC) (ICES, 2008).
+Some of the water in the subtropical gyre is recirculated to the west of the Mid-Atlantic Ridge (MAR) and some water continues east and crosses the MAR in the Azores Current and the remainder forms the North Atlantic Current (NAC) (ICES, 2008f).
 The Subpolar Gyre controls the flow trajectory of the NAC in the Northeastern Atlantic.
-When the gyre is strong, it extends eastwards, branches off and carries cold and less saline water to the Rockall Trough and over the Rockall plateau (Figure A2a).
+When the gyre is strong, it extends eastwards, branches off and carries cold less saline water to the Rockall Trough and over the Rockall plateau (Figure A2a).
 When the gyre is weak, it moves west and allows subtropical water to spread north and west and this results in warmer more saline conditions (Figure A2b) (Hatun, et al., 2009a).